Royal-Navy/design-system/packages/storybook-react-input-state/README.md

 # @royalnavy/storybook-react-input-state

 This Storybook JS component allows you to create storybooks that present functional **Form** components that would normally need some kind of stateful container.
-So if you created a functional input component you can try it out by simplying wrapping it in this component.
+So if you created a functional input component you can try it out by simply wrapping it in this component.
 So how easy is it to use?
 This easy:

 ```
 <State>